-The Oddar Meanchey project received validation and verification under the Verified Carbon Standard (VCS) in September 2013, the first Community-based Mosaic REDD+ project in South East Asia to do so.
+The Oddar Meanchey project received validation and verification was validated and verified under to the Verified Carbon Standard (VCS) and was the first Community-based Mosaic REDD+ project in South East Asia to do so.
 Validation under the VCS, one of the most widely used and respected carbon standards, certifies that the project has undergone the most rigorous procedures for carbon accounting.

-The Oddar Meanchey project received validation and verification under the Climate, Community & Biodiversity Alliance (CCBA), obtaining triple gold-level accreditation for emission reductions.
+The Oddar Meanchey project received validation and verification under was validated and verified to the Climate, Community & Biodiversity (CCBA) Alliance Standards Second Edition, obtaining Climate Adaptation, Community and Biodiversity Gold Levels.
 CCBA Gold-level certification recognizes the critical co-benefits provided to communities and biodiversity by the Oddar Meanchey project.

 About the Project Developer

 A global leader in development forest and agricultural carbon projects, Terra Global Capital specializes in community-based projects designed to generate investment-grade emissions reductions to the implementation of sustainable land-use management activities.
 Terra’s in-house, multidisciplinary team provides an end-to-end solution for the development of land use carbon projects of the highest quality.